 Maya Sugarman produces platform-specific visual content for KPCC including animations, graphics, video and photos.

 Before joining KPCC, Maya worked at the Antelope Valley Press, Los Angeles Daily News, Orange Country Register, Santa Monica Daily Press and East Bay Express.
 She has been an adjunct instructor at the USC Annenberg School for Journalism.
 She studied art at UCLA.

-Her work has been recognized by the Society of Professional Journalists, National Newspaper Association, Associated Collegiate Press, and California College Media Association.
+Her work has been recognized by Editor & Publisher, the Online News Association, Society of Professional Journalists, National Newspaper Association, Associated Collegiate Press, and California College Media Association.

 Stories by Maya Sugarman

 The new installations by artist Yayoi Kusama were designed with selfie culture in mind.
 Take advantage of the social media storm.

 If you didn’t get your hands on a pair of those special eclipse glasses, have no fear — you can make your very own eclipse viewer with the help of KPCC.